 The labor market is shifting in the wake of a global pandemic, causing supply-chain issues and staffing shortages.
 If you’re aware of the environment you’re hiring in, you can adapt accordingly.
 Holiday hiring is competitive and you may have to get creative if you wish to hire, train, (and hopefully retain) the best talent available.

 Just looking for part-time help?
-Here’s a few other tips to keep in mind:
+Here are a few other tips to keep in mind:

 Need helping hands for your dispensary this holiday season?
 Contact the professionals at Higher Growth Search to see how our staffing services can help you hire the team you need.